 - Make sure your video’s privacy setting is set to “Public” or “Unlisted”

 - After the upload, post the video’s URL to the D2L “Your Video Episode URL” discussion topic.
 (You will find this below the “Class Discussions” forum.

-Your video’s YouTube metadata should include the following.
+Your video’s YouTube metadata should include

 - A detailed and descriptive title

 - In the description, a detailed summary of your video’s content and major points.